lynnpye/sl_triggers/README.md

   - Orgasm
   - SceneChange

+# Scripts Provided
+These are some of the SLTScripts provided out of the box with just the Core install.
+That means you can run any of them from the console, or in response to any trigger, with no additional configuration.
+Making more SLTScripts available is simple; add them to your 'Data/SKSE/Plugins/sl_triggers/commands/' folder and on your next game launch you will see them.
+The 'target' of a script might be someone other than the player i.e. if you target them when using the console commands or if an event fires that targets them, like SexLab Separate Orgasm.
+- Example Scripts part of Core:
+  - Add Perk Point - adds 1 perk point
+  - Alcohol - feeds the player 1 random alcoholic drink
+  - Cast Calm - casts Apprentice level Calm spell on target
+  - Cast Light - casts Light spell on target
+  - Change stats (bad) - randomly modifies the Health, Magicka, and Stamina of the target by up to -10 (i.e. negative modifier to max)
+  - Change stats (good) - randomly modifies the Health, Magicka, and Stamina of the target by up to 10 (i.e. positive modifier to max)
+  - CureDisease - casts "Cure Disease" on the target
+  - Harm/Heal (-100/+100) - performs damage or healing as indicated on the target
+  - Show Limited RaceMenu - shows the "limited" racemenu, allowing modifying of RaceMenu settings besides Race and Sex (similar to Vanity Mirror)

+# Add-Ons/Mini-Games Available
+These are add-on packs or mini-games implemented through SLTR.
+These may alter gameplay or introduce new mechanics.
+Typically these involve combinations of SLTScripts, pre-built triggers, and sometimes configuration files.
+- PetCollar Game - (Requires: SexLab, PetCollar; Contents: SLTScript, trigger, JSON) At the start of SexLab scenes, your followers will (somewhat) randomly choose to equip and unequip the "Keyless Pet Collar" from the PetCollar mod.
+This is the one which cannot be picked or removed by the wearer.
+- Consumption Lifestyle - (Requires: Transformative Elixirs; contents: SLTScript, trigger) When the non-stealth varieties of Transformative Elixirs appear in containers the player interacts with, they will automatically pull them into their inventory and consume them.
+Additionally, a periodic timer will run which will look for these items and consume them.

 # Speaking of Copyright and Licensing / Attribution
 All work associated with "SL Triggers Redux" aka "SLTR" aka "SLT" (in relation to it's origin) is derived from [the original, SL Triggers, by Fotogen](https://www.loverslab.com/files/file/8760-sl-triggersv12-2022-06-05/).
 I received approval to continue development.
 More info available on the [SLT Wiki](https://github.com/lynnpye/sl_triggers/wiki).